knative/community/mechanics/MATURITY-LEVELS.md

     the release artifacts.
 Commercial products with production usage count towards this target.
 This can be documented in something [like an ADOPTERS.md file](https://www.google.com/url?q=https://github.com/cncf/toc/blob/master/process/graduation_criteria.adoc&sa=D&ust=1597952611892000&usg=AFQjCNFymwghRnNGVqbD0O_01TsfEeto5w).
-- Unit test automation meeting the Knative standards with respect to coverage and flakiness / test failures.
+- Unit test automation meeting the Knative standards with respect to coverage for usable components (50% + using [codecov](https://app.codecov.io/gh/knative/serving)) and flakiness / test failures.
 - Provide at least monthly progress reports at the appropriate WG(s).
 WGs should roll these reports up into their TOC reports.